nicklashansen/neural-net-optimization/README.md

 # Optimization for Deep Learning

-This repository will contain implementations of popular/recent optimization algorithms for deep learning, including SGD, Adam, AdamW and RAdam.
+This repository will contain PyTorch implementations of popular/recent optimization algorithms for deep learning, including SGD, Adam, Nadam, AdamW and RAdam.
 Work in progress!

 _____